 FYI, my friend Jessica has a GREAT post that shows a large majority of each ride’s seating, so you can get an idea ahead of time.
 So helpful!

-Be sure to download my Disney day planner that lets you know which rides to ride first (one of the BEST tips is to wait in line as little as possible — Disneyland Maxpass made that possible on our last trip) and check out my other Disneyland posts below that:
+Be sure to download my Disney day planner that lets you know which rides to ride first (one of the BEST tips is to wait in line as little as possible — Disneyland Genie+ made that possible on our last trip).

 Grimm says